All posts

 Get Started

-The full sunpeak debugging flow is built into npx sunpeak new.
-You get the inspector, simulation files, the mcp and inspector test fixtures, and visual regression out of the box.
-If you already have an MCP server, run npx sunpeak inspect --server URL or npx sunpeak test init --server URL to get the debugging and testing tools without changing your server code.
+The full debugging loop is built into npx sunpeak new: local Inspector, simulations, MCP protocol tests, iframe tests, visual regression, and evals.
+If you already have a server, use npx sunpeak inspect --server URL to debug it locally, or npx sunpeak test init --server URL to add tests around the server you already run.

 Get Started